ecosense-au-dk/karibu-tutorial/helloworld.md

 by Karibu which is just configured by the storage and the deserializer factory.

-For the storage we use a fake object that just remembers the last stored object; and as our test case only knows a single project code there is little need for a fancy factory of deserializers:
+For the storage we use a Fake Object [Meszaros] that just remembers the last stored object; and as our test case only knows a single producer code there is little need for a fancy factory of
+deserializers:

     // Create a fake object storage
     FakeObjectStorage storage = new FakeObjectStorage();